Contemporary-Physicslab/Demolab/book/book/4 thermodynamics/4B heat and the first law/4B60 Mechanical Equivalent of Heat/4B6003 Dropping Lead Shot/4B6003 Dropping Lead Shot.md

 This is a more accurate estimate of the measured temperature rise.

 ## Remarks
- *  Ascertain that when performing the demonstration of rotating the tube, that after the final rotation the lead shot is near the end of the tube where the thermistor is mounted, such that the lead can give off its heat to the thermistor.
+ *  Ascertain that when the demonstration is performed, that after the final rotation the lead shot is near the end of the tube where the thermistor is mounted, such that the lead can give off its heat to the thermistor.

 ## Sources
  *  [www.teachersource.com/](https://www.teachersource.com/product/smashing-steel-sphere-demo-kit).